What "Made in USA" Actually Means for Supplements

 A documented practice where raw materials are shipped through intermediary countries and relabeled before entering the US.
 Chinese-sourced ingredients may be processed or repackaged in a third country and arrive with documentation showing the intermediary as the origin.
 The practice is difficult to detect and not currently quantified in the supplement industry.

-Chinese exports of dietary supplement ingredients declined 14.7% in 2025 as tariffs pushed brands toward Mexico, Brazil, and domestic sourcing.
+Chinese exports of dietary supplement ingredients declined roughly 14.7% in 2025 according to industry trade reporting, as tariffs pushed brands toward Mexico, Brazil, and domestic sourcing.
 Key vitamins, minerals, amino acids, CoQ10, and choline remain exempt regardless of origin.
 Tariff rates are volatile; verify current rates before making sourcing decisions.
 See our tariff guide for the latest snapshot.

 The FTC "Made in USA" Standard